logioncms/accelerometerSlider/README.md

 Best used on touch devices - but works on desktop computers too.

 Works in your existing responsive environment out of the box.
-You don't need any additional css.
+You don't need any additional css - except of your own.

 <a href="http://www.medienservice-ladewig.de/AccelerometerSlider">Plugin Homepage</a>